On the Variance, Admissibility, and Stability of Empirical Risk Minimization: Main Results

-\begin{remark} The uniform boundedness assumption is taken to simplify the presentation when appealing to Talagrand's inequality, and can be relaxed to i.i.d. sub-Gaussian, at the a price of a multiplicative factor of $\log n$ in the error term in Theorem \ref{T:Rnd} below. \end{remark}
+Here, we assume that the function class and the noise are uniformly bounded. \begin{assumption} There exist universal constants $\Gamma_1,\Gamma_2 > 0$ such that $\cF$ is uniformly upper-bounded by $\Gamma_1$, i.e. $\sup_{f \in \cF}\|f\|_{\infty} \leq \Gamma_1$; and the components of $\vec\xi = (\xi_1,\ldots,\xi_n)$ are i.i.d. zero mean with variance one and are almost surely bounded by $\Gamma_2$. \end{assumption} The uniform boundedness assumption on the noise is taken to simplify the proof, which uses Talagrand's inequality.
+This can be relaxed to i.i.d. sub-Gaussian noise, at the price of a multiplicative factor of $O(\log n)$ in the error term in Theorem \ref{T:Rnd} below.